 Elevated LDL cholesterol levels in the blood are associated with atherosclerosis and therefore this is a risk factor for CVD.
 A reduction of LDL cholesterol levels by 1 mmol/L can reduce deaths from CHD by 28% and CHD events by 27%.
 Elevated triglyceride levels and low high density lipoprotein (HDL) levels are also CHD risk factors.
-Modifying dietary fat intake can alter cholesterol concentrations, as discussed on page 4 of this article.
+Modifying dietary fat intake can alter cholesterol concentrations, as discussed in the 'Fats and coronary heart disease' section below.

 Being overweight or obese is associated with hypertension, type 2 diabetes and high cholesterol levels which are all risk factors for CVD and a person is at a greater risk of developing CVD if their BMI is greater than 25.
 Abdominal fat is also associated with CVD and a person is at greater risk if their waist circumference is greater than 94cm (37 inches) for a man and 80cm (32 inches) for women.
 It has also been shown that weight reduction significantly reduces incidence of CVD (in those who are overweight to begin with).

 A low level of physical activity is associated with overweight and obesity.
 Meeting the current physical activity recommendations has been found to reduce the risk of CVD by 20-35%.

 A number of dietary factors can modify the risk of developing CVD and each factor contributes to a person’s overall risk of developing disease.
 Diet can have both a negative and positive impact of CVD risk.